 Next week we’ll explore more of Caesarea’s treasures—namely, its ancient entertainment.

-Question: What most fascinates you about Caesarea?
-Please leave a comment.
+Tell me what you think: What most fascinates you about Caesarea?
+To leave a comment, just click here.